SalesforceSFDC/Lightning-Components/README.md

 * `handleClick` is connected to our `<lightning:button>` tag and its `onclick` attribute.
 * The `event`, then, is someone clicking the button.
 Inside that `event` it has the notion of a `source`, the thing that generated the `event`, which is the button itself.
 So, calling `event.getSource()` gets us a reference to the specific `<lightning:button>` that was clicked.

+* You can call `get()` on any component and provide the name of the attribute you want to retrieve, in the format `v.attributeName`.
+The result is the attribute value.

+* This is a pattern you’ll repeat in virtually every component you create: get values from child components, maybe do some processing, and set values in the component itself.